aliirfaan/citronel-external-service-generator/README.md

 ```bash
  $ php artisan citronel:external-service-generate:log --log_type=response HttpBinPlatform/HttpBinPlatformResp http-bin
 ```
-* Add your custom columns to the newly generated migration
+* Add your custom columns to the newly generated migration.

+* Update your config file with the newly model class.

 ### Run your newly generated migration to create tables
+You can run migration later if you do not know what fields to log.
 ```bash
  $ php artisan migrate
 ```